As the cannabis and hemp industries continue to grow, the associated risk increases too.

 hidden risk can still make its way into your book of business.

-Each organization should also consider if insuring cannabis or hemp risk aligns with their corporate values.
+Each organization should also consider if insuring cannabis or hemp risk aligns with its corporate values.

 The demand for insurance is through the roof: in 2020, cannabis sales totaled over $17.5 billion; but the insurance industry only wrote approximately $250 million in policies.
 Federal roadblocks appear to be changing as legalization pushes forward, and many insurers are gearing up to capitalize in states where the drug is legal.
 Hemp has grown, but many states have been wary to provide licensing given the unknown future and acceptability of the products.